NSW virus toll hits 33, teachers slam plan

 School students across NSW are supposed to attend class for face-to-face learning one day a week from May 11, building up to a full-time return to the classroom in term three.

-This means no more than a quarter of a school cohort will be on campus at any one time.

-NSW Premier Gladys Berejiklian said on Wednesday public, Catholic and independent schools were all on board with the plan and the NSW department of education had already reached out to school principals with ideas.
+NSW Premier Gladys Berejiklian said public, Catholic and independent schools were all on board with the plan and the NSW department of education had already reached out to school principals with ideas.

-Principals could bring students back on to campus by school house colour or with an alphabetical list so siblings attend school on the same day, Ms Berejiklian told Nine.
+Principals could bring students back on to campus by school house colour or with an alphabetical list so siblings attend school on the same day.

 But Mr Gavrielatos disagreed, saying the plan was “contributing significantly to the stress levels of our teachers and principals”.